anguslin/politician-trading-data-assistant/backend/README.md

-# LLM MCP Bridge - Backend
+# Politician Trading Data Assistant - Backend

-Node.js + Express backend that connects a static frontend (GitHub Pages) to the Hugging Face LLM API and the MCP Capitol Trades server over the MCP protocol.
+Node.js + Express backend that connects a static frontend (GitHub Pages) to the Hugging Face LLM API and the [MCP Capitol Trades](https://www.npmjs.com/package/@anguslin/mcp-capitol-trades) server over the Model Context Protocol (MCP).
 It detects when MCP data is needed, fetches the data, and asks the LLM to summarize the response for the user.

 ## Installation